Bsubs/CITS5501-Software-Testing/README.md

         System.out.println(countProductions(myGrammar)); // Output: 2
     }

+    /**
+        Counts the number of productions in a grammar.
+        @param grammar the list of strings representing the grammar rules
+        @return the count of productions in the grammar */
     public static int countProductions(List<String> grammar) {
         int count = 0;

-        for (String symbol : grammar) {
+        // Adds a count for each instance of "|" which symbolizes a production for (String symbol : grammar) {
             if (symbol.equals("|")) {
                 count++;